Quasiregular mappings between equiregular SubRiemannian manifolds: Introduction

-In this paper, we aim at developing the foundations of the theory of quasregular mappings between equiregular subRiemannian manifolds.
-It should be noticed that subRiemannian manifolds serve as a natural class of singular spaces that lie between Riemannian manifolds and general metric measure spaces.
-In particular, the geometry of a subRiemannian manifold is meaningful: the tangent cone at each point admits a natural group structure that makes it into the so-called Carnot group and a well-known differential theory of mappings exists for mappings between such groups.
-So it is not a big surprise that the theory of quasiregular mappings can be developed from a differentiable point of view.
-On the other hand, there is no differential theory for mappings, other than quasiconformal mappings, at hand.
-Moreover, the differentiability theory developed by Margulis-Mostow~\cite{mm95} (for quasiconformal mappings) does not work for Lipschitz/quasiregular mappings.
-Indeed, this is a real obstacle and a different approach is necessary.
-We acheive this by proving a version of the Stepanov's theorem for mappings between equiregular subRiemannian manifolds via a careful blow-up argument.
+There are also many other nice spaces that do not necessary have bounded geometry, but are of independent interest to develop interesting analysis and geometry.
+Among these nice spaces, we are particularly interested in equiregular subRiemannian manifolds, which serve as a natural class of singular spaces that lie between Riemannian manifolds and general metric measure spaces.
+In particular, the geometry of an equiregular subRiemannian manifold is meaningful: the tangent cone at each point admits a natural group structure that makes it into the so-called Carnot group and a well-known differentiation theory of mappings exists for mappings between such groups.
+Very recently, the study of uniformly quasiregular mappings in the setting of Heisenberg groups, generates new interest of a theory of quasiregular mappings between equiregular subRiemannian manifolds from a metric point of view; see~\cite{bfp12,flp14,flt19}.
+In particular, in \cite{flp14}, a stronger definition of metrically quasiregular mappings was introduced and in \cite[Remark 1.2]{flp14}, the authors made the following natural expectation:

+\textbf{Expectation:} \emph{Both the branch set $\mathcal{B}_f$ and its image $f(\mathcal{B}_f)$ of a metrically quasiregular mapping $f:M\to N$ between two equiregular subRiemannian manifolds have measure zero.}

+The expectation turned out to be affirmative by the recent work of Guo and Williams \cite{gw14,gw16-paris}.
+However, the approach of Guo and Williams uses advanced tools from quantitative topology and the proof is much more complicated than the Euclidean case.
+The aim of this paper is to provide an alternative approach to the above expectation and develop analytic foundations of the theory of metrically quasiregular mappings between equiregular subRiemannian manifolds.
+More precisely, we shall confirm the above expectation by showing the following theorem.

+\begin{thmA} Let $f\colon M\to N$ be a weakly metrically quasiregular mapping between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 2$.
+Then \end{thmA}

+The idea behind the proof is in spirit similar to that used in the Euclidean setting and relies on the almost everywhere \emph{geometric differentiability} of the map $f$ and the almost everywhere positiveness of the Jacobian determinant $J_f$.
+At a point $x$ of differentiability, we may use the differential $Df(x)$ to approximate $f$ in a neighborhood of $x$.
+If $J_f(x)>0$, then $Df(x)$ will be a Carnot group isomorphism and so we may construct a suitable homotopy between $f$ and the identity map.
+Then standard topological degree theory would imply that $f$ is a local homeomorphism around $x$.
+Since such points have full measure, we conclude $\Vol_M(\mathcal{B}_f)=0$ as desired.

+To make the above idea work, we shall develop a theory of geometric differentiation for mappings between equiregular subRiemannian manifolds and prove that (weakly) metrically quasiregular mappings are $P$-differentiable almost everywhere in $M$.

-\begin{thmA} Let $f:(M,d)\to (\bar M,\bar d)$ be a Borel function between two equiregular subRiemannian manifolds.
-Then $f$ is $P$-differentiable for a.e.~$o$ in the set
+\begin{thmA} Let $f\colon (M,d)\to (\bar M,\bar d)$ be a Borel mapping between two equiregular subRiemannian manifolds.
+Then $f$ is $P$-differentiable for almost every~$o$ in the set

 \end{thmA}